-When running the ACE GUI, the host workstation and display workstation must be at most one OS major revision apart (CentOS5 can talk to CentOS6, but CentOS5 should not talk to CentOS7).
+When running the ACE GUI, the host workstation and display workstation must be at most one OS major revision apart (CentOS6 can talk to CentOS7, but CentOS6 should not talk to CentOS8).

 RHEL and CentOS only support X DISPLAY redirection across adjacent major operating system revisions.
-There are known problems when (for example) applications like the ACE GUI are running on CentOS 6 but having their X DISPLAY redirected to a CentOS 4 workstation, or vice-versa.
-Users attempting to bridge multiple OS revisions in this way will see GUI painting errors and mouse handling errors, especially for drag-and-drop operations.
-Some users have also reported hung GUIs and application crashes when they attempted to host ACE on CentOS 6 and display on RHEL4.
+There are known problems when (for example) applications like the ACE GUI are running on CentOS 8 but having their X DISPLAY redirected to a CentOS 6 workstation, or vice-versa.
+Users attempting to bridge multiple OS revisions in this way see GUI painting errors and mouse handling errors, especially for drag-and-drop operations.
+Some users have also reported hung GUIs and application crashes when they attempted to host ACE on CentOS 8 and display on RHEL6.